 As the press conference proceeded, the first question asked involved the subject, as did other later questions.
-In my answers to these questions, I took a position that, while I was the final authority on this matter, I expected to make no commitment one way or the other depending on what the special prosecutor and courts would do.
+In my answers to these questions.
+I took a position that, while I was the final authority on this matter, I expected to make no commitment one way or the other depending on what the special prosecutor and courts would do.
 However, I also stated that I believed the general view of the American people was to spare the former President from a criminal trial.

-Shortly afterwards I became greatly concerned that if Mr. Nixon's prosecution and trial were prolonged, the passions generated over a long period of time would seriously disrupt the healing of our country from the wounds of the past.
+Shortly afterwards I became greatly concerned that if Mr. Nixon's prosecu-tion and trial were prolonged, the pas-sions generated over a long period of time would seriously disrupt the heal-ing of our country from the wounds of the past.
 I could see that the new Administration could not be effective if it had to operate in the atmosphere of having a former President under prosecution and criminal trial.
 Each step along the way, I was deeply concerned, would become a public spectacle and the topic of wide public debate and controversy.

-As I have before stated publicly, these concerns led me to ask from my own legal counsel what my full right of pardon was under the Constitution in this situation and from the special prosecutor what criminal actions, if any, were likely to be brought against the former President, and how long his prosecution and trial would take.

-As soon as I had been given this information, I authorized my counsel, Philip Buchen, to tell Herbert J. Miller, as attorney for Richard M. Nixon, of my pending decision to grant a pardon for the former Preisdent.
+As I have before stated publicly, these concerns led me to ask from my own legal counsel what my full right of pardon was under the Constitution in this situation and from the special prosecutor what criminal actions, if any, were likely to be brought against the former President, and how long his prosecution and trial would take prosecution and trial would take.
+As soon as I had been given this in-formation, I authorized my counsel, Philip Buchen, to tell Herbert J. Miller, as attorney for Richard M Miller, as attorney for Richard Mi Nixon, of my pending decision to grant a pardon for the former Preisdent.
 I was advised that the disclosure was made on Sept.
-4 1974, when Mr. Buchen, accompanied by Benton Becker, met with Mr. Miller.
-Mr. Becker had been asked, with my concurrence, to take on a temporary special assignment to assist Mr. Buchen, at a time when no one else of my selection had yet been appointed to the legal staff of the White House.
+4 1974, when Mr. Bu-chen, accompanied by Benton Becker, met with Mr. Miller.
+Mr. Becker had been asked, with my concurrence, to take on a temporary special assign-ment to assist Mr. Buchen. at a time ment to assist Mr. Buchen, at a time when no one else of my selection had yet been appointed to the legal staff of the White House.